TonySunqz/GitSandBox/readme.txt

 This is the first file.
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple and merge.